Cocktail Afternoon Tea at The Swan at the Globe Theatre

 The Swan at the Globe Theatre is only a 10 minute walk from London Bridge Station.

-To book afternoon tea, or lunch, simply select the Book Now button and book online today with our partners at Buy a Gift.
+This delicious afternoon tea is priced at £86 for TWO.
+To book afternoon tea, simply select the Book Now button and book online today with our partners at Buy a Gift.
 With advance notice The Swan at the Globe can accommodate pescatarian, vegetarian, vegan, gluten-free and yeast free diets.

-A Mid Summer Night’s Afternoon Tea at the Swan at the Globe: Architecture, history, theatre and sightseeing – the perfect recipe for a great day out in London.
+A Shakespeare Inspired Afternoon Tea at the Swan at the Globe: Architecture, history, theatre and sightseeing – the perfect recipe for a great day out in London.